WNortier/react-the-complete-guide/readmes/08-react-internals.md

 };
 ```

-Now when you're doing state updates that don't depend on the old state, there is nothing wrong with just passing the object, so without the change counter, this is perfect.
-With the change counter however, you should use that optional syntax where you actually receive two arguments and I'm using an anonymous arrow function here, where the first argument is your old state and I'll name it prev state for previous state and the second argument are your current props in case you need those.
+> ### If you're doing state updates that don't depend on the old state, there is nothing wrong with just passing the object.

+With something like a counter for example, we can use for example `prevState` to access the previous state first.
+With this optional syntax you actually receive two arguments and I'm using an anonymous arrow function here, where

+- the first argument is your old state and I'll name it prev state for previous state and

+- the second argument are your current props in case you need those.

 **src -> containers -> app.js**